Mystique-Yachts/docs/yachts.md

 ![Popup waiting for approval](assets/images/YachtDetails_PopUpWaitingForApproval.png "Popup waiting for approval")

 **Mystique Yachts will promptly review all provided information and proceed to publish the yacht on the website**.
+You will be notified by email once the yacht is approved by Mystique Yachts.

 Upon selecting **OK**, you will be directed to a summary page where you can modify the entered information, incorporate additional yacht images, and upload PDF documents such as the yacht brochure or charter agreement.
+An email notification will be sent to you once the changes have been approved by Mystique Yachts.

 ![Yacht details summary](assets/images/YachtDetailsSummary.png "Yacht details summary")

+You will also receive an email when Mystique Yachts publishes the yacht on the website.